 If you want to level up your side dish game, these Hasselback potatoes are your secret weapon.
 They take baked potatoes from ordinary to extraordinary.

-I love serving delicious potato recipes and these are definitely a crowd-pleaser.
+I love serving delicious potato recipes and these are a crowd-pleaser.

 - Fancy and impressive yet so easy to prepare.